xnervwang/Liteflow/README.md

 ./bin/liteflow --version

 # Deploy configuration file
-# Example configs are in the etc folder, copy to etc/liteflow.conf and modify accordingly
+# Example configs are in the etc folder, copy them to etc/liteflow.conf and modify accordingly

 # Test whether the configuration file is valid
 ./bin/liteflow -t -c ./liteflow.conf

 # Run; it reads the config file named {binary_name}.conf in the current directory by default.
-For example, if the binary is liteflow, config file should be liteflow.conf
+For example, if the binary is liteflow, the config file should be liteflow.conf
 ./bin/liteflow

 # Or specify config file path